A Girl Walks Home Alone at Night-2014

 Zamperini, who has traditional Italian parents having relocated to the United States, is strict but fair.
 Louis’s older brother, Peter, is his best friend and is the person who has the most faith in him.
 At first, Louis is on the verge of becoming a punk, in trouble with the law, if not for the interference of his brother, who gets him interested in the sport of running.

 As the years go by and war erupts, Louis embarks on a tour of duty in the military and his plane crashes in the water providing yet another test of courage and stamina.
-Louis is strong and in many ways always the leader of the group he is intertwined with.
+Louis is strong and always the leader of the group he is intertwined with.

-The scenes of the three survivors stranded on the raft for days become slightly tedious, but perhaps this is the intention of the film, as they eat raw fish and raw birds to survive.
+The scenes of the three survivors stranded on the raft for days become slightly tedious, but perhaps this is the intention, as they eat raw fish and raw birds to survive.
 Much of the remaining action is set in two Japanese war camps as Louis (and others) struggle to survive until the massive war has ended- they do not know if they will live or die.

 The central antagonist- a vicious Japanese sergeant named “Bird”, perplexed me.
 Blatantly targeting Louis and administering cruel beatings and heaping tests of strength upon Louis, presumably out of jealousy because Louis was an Olympic athlete, why did Bird not simply kill him?